SHOP ALL PRODUCTS NOW

 What are terpenes?

-If you have ever considered different cannabis strains as a form of treatment for reducing anxiety, you may have heard of terpenes and their unique characteristics.
+If you have ever considered cannabis as a way to manage anxiety, you may have heard of terpenes.

 Terpenes are the natural chemical compounds that give cannabis plants their unique aromas and flavors.
 They work hand-in-hand with other compounds to create effects and influence the overall experience of consuming cannabis.